France and Myanmar

 Visits to France

-• Aung San Suu Kyi (14-16 April 2014).
-She met with the French President, the Minister of Foreign Affairs, the President of the National Assembly, the President of the Constitutional Council, the President of the Economic, Social and Environmental Council and the President of the Foreign Affairs Committee of the French National Assembly.
+- Aung San Suu Kyi (14-16 April 2014).
+She met with the President of the Republic, the Minister of Foreign Affairs, the President of the National Assembly, the President of the Constitutional Council, the President of the Economic, Social and Environmental Council and the Chair of the Foreign Affairs Committee of the French National Assembly.

-• The Burmese President, Thein Sein, made an official visit to France (16-19 July 2013).
-He met with the French President, Prime Minister and Ministers of Foreign Affairs, Foreign Trade, and Development.
+- The Burmese President, Thein Sein, made an official visit to France (16-19 July 2013).
+He met with the President of the Republic, the Prime Minister and the Ministers of Foreign Affairs, Foreign Trade, and Development.

-The main French company established in Burma is the Total Group, which operates the Yadana offshore gas field, of which Total owns 31% of shares.
+The main French company established in Burma is Total, which operates the Yadana offshore gas field and has a 31% stake in it.
 This gas field (output of 8 billion m³/year) has allowed Burma to export large volumes of gas to Thailand in recent years.
-Due to this investment alone, France ranks 8th in terms of investment stock.
+Due to this investment alone, France ranks 8ᵗʰ in terms of investment stock.

 French companies are interested in investment and economic development prospects in Burma, in the energy, infrastructure, telecommunications, transport and agricultural sectors.
 It is very important to France that investments resume in accordance with international corporate social and environmental responsibility principles.

 Since 2008, France has been supporting Burmese civil society through a specific support programme for micro-projects.
 Supporting freedom of expression and the press is one of our priorities.
 Our commitment became a reality with the creation, on our initiative, of the first school of journalism in July 2014.
-In December 2013, the French embassy in Yangon co-organized the first International Women’s Forum in Burma, a new edition of which was held in December 2014.
-France also finances food security projects worth from €500,000 to €800,000 a year, as well as emergency assistance.
+In December 2013, the French embassy in Yangon co-organized the first International Women’s Forum in Burma, another of which was held in December 2014.
+France also funds food security projects worth from €500,000 to €800,000 a year, as well as emergency assistance.
 Our overall cooperation budget, including all tools, is now close to €11 million.
-A significant part of this budget is intended to support people in rural areas, as well as the cultural and linguistic cooperation developed by the French Institute in Burma (520 students), which celebrated its 50th anniversary in 2011, and by the French Centre in Mandalay (150 students).
+A significant part of this budget is used to support people in rural areas, as well as the cultural and linguistic cooperation developed by the Institut français (French Institute) in Burma (520 students), which celebrated its 50ᵗʰ anniversary in 2011, and by the French Centre in Mandalay (150 students).

-France is one of the main partners of the Myanmar Journalism Institute (MJI) whose first students graduated in summer 2015.
+France is one of the main partners of the Myanmar Journalism Institute (MJI), of which the first students graduated in summer 2015.
 Institutional cooperation is also being established in the areas of information, heritage, and agriculture.

-In the field of culture, French cultural experts have been cooperating in Burma for decades on archaeological projects (Bagan) and palaeontological projects conducted by French research institutes.
+In the field of culture, French cultural experts have been cooperating in Burma for decades on archaeological projects (Bagan) and paleontological projects conducted by French research institutes.